PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 When type is `Gift` , It shows `Gift Date` otherwise it shows `Sell Date`.

 Its a mandatory field.
-This date should be greater than `Vest Date`.
+This date should be greater than or equal to `Vest Date`.

 #### Gift Percent or Sell Percent